OpenSDN-io/tf-jenkins/README.md

 Checking is started by Jenkins for each new patchset.
 To independently initiate the review of templates related to the current project, add a comment `check` to your review.

 To start checking a specific template, add a comment to your review with template name like `check template template-name`.
 For several templates at once comment is `check templates name1 name2`.
+It's also possible to add params for template with: 'check template ansible-os ansible-os(ENVIRONMENT_OS:ubuntu20) ansible-os(OPENSTACK_VERSION:ussuri)'.
+It's like a function call.

 Gating is started when gerrit labels are set to specific values.
 To start or restart gating comment is `gate`.